A small organisation with a powerful reach

 Head of programme – Local Authority support

-Berthe provides HR services and project management support to all of ReLondon’s teams.
-Berthe has a background in equality & diversity and plays a key role in promoting an inclusive culture at ReLondon.
+Berthe leads on ReLondon’s HR services and project management functions.
+She has a background in social advocacy, and plays a key role in promoting inclusion at ReLondon.

 Berthe Biyak